JuanJoseGomezR/FPSshooterWebGL/README.md

 # FPS

 This an First Person Shooter game, developed in unity for WebGl.
-It is a simple game where the player is a museum environment to make a robbery.
+It is a simple game where the player is in a museum environment to steal a big diamond killing the guards and hacking doors.